apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   and 9sec is a 1.5x speed increase at the end, too.
 * Oletta ends up teleporting a bit during the Obsidian Forest side mission Lost and Found, when she first jumps down onto the rooftops.
-* I ended up reducing `global_scale` from 5 to 4 at the end of Athenas, because the other container tightening I did there ended up making them sort of seem *too* fast.
-Even at 4x, things still seem quite good, IMO.
-May want to doublecheck some stuff from before then, though, to just to be sure:
-  * Taking Flight elevator
-  * Meridian Outskirts elevators
-* Unrelatedly to re-test:
-  * Moxxi slot-machine eridium bump
-  * Re-test `City_P` hub door-opening (tweaked that during `OrbitalPlatform_P`)
-  * Also the Skywell-27 door after the thruster disabling
-  * Maybe *everything* up through Athenas?
-When I got to Pyre of Stars, I discovered that our Vault Card Chest speedup causes some mission event to Not Work Anymore (specifically at the very beginning when Tannis and Typhon run up to the door, and it opens -- the door will open but Tannis and Typhon will remain stuck there).
-    The Vault Card Chest addition happened after I was through on Athenas.

 Changelog
 =========